eligaconstance/staging/docs/index.md

 ## Before you begin

 Before installing the Operations Console, you need to download and install the Fabric samples for set up and run the Fabric test in your local environment.
-Make sure you have installed all of the [Fabric prerequisites](https://hyperledger-fabric.readthedocs.io/en/latest/prereqs.html) before [installing the Fabric Samples, Binaries and Docker Images](https://hyperledger-fabric.readthedocs.io/en/latest/install.html).
+Make sure you have installed all of the <a href="https://hyperledger-fabric.readthedocs.io/en/latest/prereqs.html" target=_blank">Fabric prerequisites</a> before <a href="https://hyperledger-fabric.readthedocs.io/en/latest/install.html" target="_blank">installing the Fabric Samples, Binaries and Docker Images</a>.

-Once you have completed downloading the samples and Hyperledger Fabric Docker images, use the scripts provided in the [`fabric-samples` repository](https://github.com/hyperledger/fabric-samples) and  the `./network.sh` to deploy and set up a test network.
+Once you have completed downloading the samples and Hyperledger Fabric Docker images, use the scripts provided in the <a href="https://github.com/hyperledger/fabric-samples" target="_blank">`fabric-samples` repository</a> and  the `./network.sh` to deploy and set up a test network.
 The test network contains two peer organizations with one peer each and a single node raft ordering service.

 ## Installation